-- Relevant and consistent content is essential – 74% are more likely to consider an IT vendor who educates them through each stage of the decision process.
+- Relevant and consistent content is essential – 73% are more likely to consider an IT vendor who educates them through each stage of the decision process.

-The findings and trends in this report solidify the need that tech buyers have for consistent valuable and trustworthy content.
+The findings and trends in this report solidify the need that tech buyers have for consistent, valuable and trustworthy content.
 These individuals are tasked with researching, evaluating, and implementing new technologies while shifting organizational processes and require the appropriate educational resources and relationships to do so.

 View the sample slides below for additional insight and download the full report to better understand and engage with tech buyers.
-To request a meeting with a Foundry sales executive to walk through the full study, please complete the form at the right.